Open source · Go module

 Storage-agnostic logic

-Write business code against dal.Database.
+Write business code against dal.DB.
 Decide later whether it lives in Postgres, Firestore, or a JSON file on disk.

 Less code, more readable